-Example content includes: culture, science, economics, health, technology, family, politics, education, society, etc.
+Example content includes culture, science, economics, health, technology, family, politics, education, society, etc.

 There are lots of ways to generate good ideas.
 Many people and organisations only use a few, however, and therefore run the risk of missing opportunities by failing to think as creatively as they could.
-In this section of ICE events you will practise looking at situations with new eyes, employing a variety of strategies to see whether they might serve you well whenever you are required to find real-world solutions or opportunities and explain them to others.
+In this section of events, you will practise looking at situations with new eyes, employing a variety of strategies to see whether they might serve you well whenever you are required to find real-world solutions or opportunities and explain them to others.

-Example content includes: blending, analogy, counterfactuals, abundance, conjecture, artefacts, delay, problematising, interdisciplinarity, etc.
+Example content includes blending, analogy, counterfactuals, abundance, conjecture, artefacts, delay, problematising, interdisciplinarity, etc.

 Taking a philosophical approach to existence in general and the individual situations it presents for us to deal with is about enjoying thinking more subtly, more deeply and more perceptively; it is about not being scared to ask ‘bigger’ questions.
 Many great thinkers have gone before us through life and left us with frameworks and schools of thought that we can use as we also go through our lives; the insights they have gleaned, often counterintuitive, can help shed light on our own circumstances.
-At an ICE event you will experience some of these perspectives and perceptions by discussing a range of scenarios that exemplify them and provide opportunities for increasingly thoughtful, eloquent responses.
+At an event, you will experience some of these perspectives and perceptions by discussing a range of scenarios that exemplify them and provide opportunities for increasingly thoughtful, eloquent responses.

-Example content includes: authority, integrity, sacrifice, libertarianism, dualism, insanity, scepticism, omniscience, fidelity, etc.
+Example content includes authority, integrity, sacrifice, libertarianism, dualism, insanity, scepticism, omniscience, fidelity, etc.

 Almost every day we encounter the awkward and somewhat abstract ethical background of rights and wrongs, shoulds and shouldn’ts, and goods and bads underpinning specific surface issues and the uncomfortable choices they entail.
-By debating a range of classic motions, you will learn to handle controversial topics in a persuasive way in English, to appreciate others’ perspectives and to communicate sensitively in the face of what can be passionately held differences of opinion.
-The greater moral understandings that emerge from participating in such timeless debates can be applied to a wide variety of personal scenarios, while the ability to navigate them delicately in English can transform enemies into friends.
+By debating a range of classic motions, you will learn to handle controversial topics in a persuasive way, to appreciate others’ perspectives and to communicate sensitively in the face of what can be passionately held differences of opinion.
+The greater moral understandings that emerge from participating in such timeless debates can be applied to a wide variety of personal scenarios, while the ability to navigate them delicately can transform enemies into friends.

-Example content includes: moral leadership, talent & effort, freedoms, rights & duties, gamification, determinism, intellectual property, privacy & security, philanthropy, etc.
+Example content includes moral leadership, talent & effort, freedoms, rights & duties, gamification, determinism, intellectual property, privacy & security, philanthropy, etc.